 Tips for Getting Good Video With a Phone

 First, a little-known secret.
 The AUDIO is FAR more important than the visual image in a video.
-People will watch videos that have poor image quality but good sound, but they will quickly stop watching if the audio is bad.
+People will watch videos with poor image quality but good sound, but they will quickly stop watching if the audio is bad.

 You can, of course, record your audio on the phone without an external microphone.
 The audio technology in all iPhones since at least the 4S is outstanding.
 (The iPhones’ headphone audio quality puts expensive “audiophile” gear to shame.
 Here’s a technical discussion of iPhone 5S Audio Quality, by professional sound engineer Ken Rockwell.)
 So getting good audio OUT of the iPhone is a breeze!